top of page

 Does Ketamine Center of Central Georgia offer discounts for military personnel or first responders?

 Absolutely.
 At Ketamine Center of Central Georgia, we are enormously grateful to the brave men and women who serve in our Armed Forces and help keep us safe at home, and we recognize that they may be at significantly higher risk for many of the conditions that ketamine therapy can help.
-Therefore, we are honored to offer discounts to active-duty military personnel, military veterans, and first responders.
+Therefore, we are honored to offer a 10% discount to active-duty military personnel, military veterans, and first responders.